 \emph{Introduction---}Single photon emitters (SPE) are essential building blocks for the generation of non-classical correlations involved in light-based quantum technologies~\cite{walmsley2015,aharonovich2016,gonzalez-tudela2024}.
-To perform useful and reliable quantum protocols, SPEs are required to fulfill not only a combination of bright and efficient emission properties, but also the ability to trigger on demand indistinguishable single photons with a well-defined spatial-temporal mode.
+To perform useful quantum protocols, SPEs are required to fulfill bright and efficient emission properties, and the ability to trigger on demand indistinguishable single photons with a well-defined spatial-temporal mode.
 These demands have led to a contest to integrate a plethora of different solid-state emitters in various nanophotonic platforms, including quantum dots~\cite{lodahl2015}, single defects~\cite{aharonovich2016}, superconducting qubits~\cite{blais2021} and molecules~\cite{toninelli2021}, with the prospects of becoming standard sources for quantum optical technologies.

-While the race for SPEs began long ago for visible and microwave wavelengths, a similar competition has yet to be established for Terahertz (THz) emission frequencies.
-The THz radiation, covering frequencies from 0.1 THz to 70 THz \cite{tonouchi2007}, is one of the latest exploited gaps in the electromagnetic spectrum, with rich and broad applications in communications, biology, medicine, vibrational spectroscopy and materials characterization~\cite{tonouchi2007,zhang2017a}.
-The historical delay in the development of classical THz technology, together with the absence of bright and efficient photonic transitions at THz frequencies~\cite{todorov2024}---that naturally occur at molecules, superconducting junctions, or semiconductors---have prevented any experimental findings of THz SPEs.
-Only few proposals of heralded photon sources exist, such as spontaneous parametric down-conversion experiments~\cite{Leontyev2021} and polariton optomechanical mechanisms in the mid-infrared~\cite{delPino2016, Iles-Smith2025, Shishkov2025}.
-Developing such THz SPEs would set an alternative quantum optical platform offering a compromise between the challenges of the visible (nanometric precision, absorption) and microwave spectrum (scalability, mK cooling).
-This could enable significant technological progress, including super-resolution imaging techniques~\cite{schermelleh2019}, sensing at the Heisenberg limit~\cite{aasi2013}, alternative paradigms for quantum computing~\cite{michael2016}, and protection against eavesdropping in remote communications~\cite{gottesman2004}.
+While the race for SPEs began long ago for visible and microwave wavelengths, it has just begun for Terahertz (THz) radiation (0.1-70 THz) \cite{tonouchi2007}.
+The THz is among the latest exploited gaps in the electromagnetic spectrum, with broad applications in communications, biology, medicine, spectroscopy and materials characterization~\cite{tonouchi2007,zhang2017}.
+The historical delay in the development of classical THz technology, together with the absence of bright and efficient photonic transitions at THz frequencies~\cite{todorov2024}---naturally occurring in molecules, superconducting junctions, or semiconductors---have prevented any experimental findings of THz SPEs.
+Only few proposals of heralded THz photon sources exist, such as spontaneous parametric down-conversion experiments~\cite{Leontyev2021} and polariton optomechanical mechanisms in the mid-infrared~\cite{delPino2016, Iles-Smith2025, Shishkov2025}.
+Developing such THz SPEs would set an alternative quantum optical platform offering a compromise between the challenges of the visible (nanometric tolerance requirements) and microwave spectrum (scalability, mK cooling).